The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Introduction

 \subsection{Organization of the work}

 The remainder of the paper is organized as follows.
 In Sec.~\ref{sec:Generic-Framework}, we introduce the generic framework for 1D spinful QP chains, including the basic Hamiltonian and the analytical approaches employed in this study, such as dual transformations, renormalization group methods, and Avila's global theory.
 In Sec.~\ref{sec:Universal-results}, we present the universal results for the spinful QP chains, as organized into three theorems shown here.
-These universal results serve as guiding principles for constructing multiple exactly solvable models hosting distinct classes of localization physics and anomalous MEs, including a novel model that realizes the seven fundamental phases of Anderson localization in Sec.~\ref{sec:Exactly-solvable-models}.
-In Sec.~\ref{sec:Scheme-Exp}, we propose an experimental scheme for the realization of these new models using a generic quasiperiodic optical Raman lattice.
+These results serve as guiding principles for constructing multiple exactly solvable models hosting distinct classes of localization physics and anomalous MEs, including spin-selective QP model and QP optical Raman lattice model in Sec.~\ref{sec:Exactly-solvable-models}.
+In Sec.~\ref{sec:Scheme-Exp}, we propose an experimental scheme for the realization based on a generic quasiperiodic optical Raman lattice.
 Finally, we conclude in Sec.~\ref{sec:Conclusion}, with additional details and proofs provided in Appendix.